arcxp-ce-support/Fusion-Training-User-Stories/README.md

 - `content/filters/story-card.js`

 ## What's next?
 So far, our feature has only been able to render content from a single source provided by the content config, which provides content to the feature.
 In our next task, we'll learn how to fetch content at a page level so that we can use it to power multiple features.
-Switch to branch `fusion-11` to learn more about this next step.
+Switch to branch `fusion-11` to learn more about this branch's user story.

 If you are continuing this training from the last user story, then keep working on your current branch USERNAME-fusion-training.

 If you are starting this training from the eleventh user story (task Fusion-11), then follow the steps under "What's next?" on the README file in the (https://github.com/wapopartners/Fusion-Training-User-Stories/blob/fusion-01/README.md)[fusion-01] branch - but checkout from fusion-10 instead.

-## New Task: User Story 11
+## Task: User Story 10

 As a user, I would like to configure my feature to use a single global content source.